Skip to main content

 3. Budget

 At a reported ~$750/month, DigitSec is an enterprise line item.
-Vulkro for Salesforce Pro at $50/month puts the same code-plus-org coverage in reach of a single consultant or a small platform team, with an Agency / Multi-org plan ($799/yr, floating activations, on the Salesforce tab) when one license needs to cover a whole practice.
+Vulkro for Salesforce puts the same code-plus-org coverage in reach of a single consultant or a small platform team: one per-machine license, unlimited orgs.
+Licenses (including multi-seat terms that cover a whole practice) are issued directly by our team at [email protected], pricing on request.

 When to pick DigitSec